 - Start with clean, dry cans with the labels removed.

-- Immediately go over the light coat with a little of the dark coat and work it in slightly.
+- Add a second coat of the light concrete color with the pouncer brush.
+Go over the light coat with a little of the dark coat and work it in slightly.
 This is where the video is really helpful!
-Go back and watch how I worked the two in together.
-This step is also where the magic happens.
-All of a sudden those plain cans look like concrete.

 More Back To School Projects